HCDigitalScholarship/summer-django/friday/cookbook.md

 nav_order: 2
 ---

-An introduction to our cookbook
+An introduction to our [DS cookbook](https://github.com/HCDigitalScholarship/ds-cookbook)